bkw777/NODE_DATAPAC/README.md

 * Reads the filename and address values from the file itself
 * Works on any .CO file that fits in 2 blocks
  2 blocks of 1k = 2048 bytes,
- Minus 16 bytes of RAMDSK filename and length header = 2038 bytes for the .CO file,
+ Minus 10 bytes of RAMDSK filename and length header = 2038 bytes for the file,
- Minus 6 bytes of .CO start/length/exec header = 2032 bytes of machine program code.
+ Minus 6 bytes of .CO header = 2032 bytes of machine program code.
 * Works on both Model 100 and 200
 * Displays a CLEAR command that you have to manually type in
 ```